Trinidad returning to semblance of normal life after lengthy electricity blackout

-Trinidad returning to semblance of normal life after lengthy electricity blackoutFriday, February 18, 2022
+Trinidad returning to semblance of normal life after lengthy electricity blackoutThursday, February 17, 2022

 |

-PORT OF SPAIN, Trinidad (CMC) — Trinidad is slowly returning to normal activities on Thursday after an electricity blackout lasting more than 12 hours severely disrupted life, causing water shortages, traffic gridlock, early closure of businesses and inconveniencing users of mobile and land telecommunication devices.
+PORT OF SPAIN, Trinidad, Feb 17, CMC – Trinidad is slowly returning to normal activities on Thursday after an electricity blackout, lasting more than 12 hours, severely disrupted life, caused water shortages, traffic gridlock, early closure of businesses and inconvenienced users of mobile and land telecommunication devices.

 As a result, the machines at Trinidad Generation Unlimited (TGU) went into shutdown mode.